LambdaLabsML/FalconPDF/README.md

 python run.py
 ```

-or host it as a [Lambda Cloud demo](https://cloud.lambdalabs.com/demos) using the url of this repo:
+or host it as a [Lambda Cloud demo](https://cloud.lambdalabs.com/demos) using the URL of this repo:

 <img src="docs/demo.png" alt="demo" width="400"/>